rbewoor/DataAnalytics4_Project/README.md

 Yolo weights link: link: https://pjreddie.com/media/files/yolov3.weights

 6) Script: my_yolo3_one_file_to_detect_them_all_6.py
-Action: Uses pre-trained Yolo v3 model for inference on images.
+Action: Uses pre-trained YOLO v3 model for inference on images.
 The inference data is stored in a Neo4j database in the form of (:Image)-[:HAS]->(:Object).
 User provides a folder which contains all the images to process.
 Note: some images cannot be processed due to resizing issues and will be skipped.

 7) Script: my_yolo3_model_stats_1.py
-Action: Uses the model.summary and plot_model functionality of Keras to output a textual and visual description of the Yolo v3 model.
+Action: Uses the model.summary and plot_model functionality of Keras to output a textual and visual description of the YOLO v3 model.